marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption.markdown

 the *SOL_SOCKET* level.
 In case the driver does not support it, *setsockopt* returns *ENOPROTOOPT*.

 Let's see an example of *SO_NOFCS* in action.
 The tool expects the interface to be associated with the RAW socket and the destination MAC address.
+First a minor
+remark: in the following
+examples, the MAC address being specified as destination MAC varies, even though the machine/interface I am using for the tests is the same.
+In fact, the machine has two SFP+ interfaces, and with the current UEFI firmware from AppliedMicro, version 1.1.0, the second SFP+ port is not detected at all.
+The MAC address of the first interface varies depending on the version of the kernel.
+Normally it should be *fc:aa:14:e4:97:59*, and this is what kernel 4.2.0-29 is reporting, but under kernel 4.6.0, the interface with MAC address *fc:aa:14:e4:97:59* does not appear to have any link anymore and the actual MAC address of the interface under test magically becomes *22:f7:cb:32:eb:5c*.
+This is a very strange behaviour that however is not present with the latest UEFI firmware from Gigabyte, despite all the date corruption issue still being reproducible.
+It also true that, while running tcpdump on the server side, the NIC is in promiscuous mode and it will accept anything, no matter the destination MAC, so the value specified on the command line does not really matter.

-If not explicitly requested, a valid CRC is appended to the frame, as in the case below.
+If not explicitly requested, the tool appends a valid CRC at the end of the frame.
 The minium frame size allowed by the 803.2 standard is 64 bytes.
 Considering 12 bytes for sender and receiver MAC, 2 bytes for protocol type and 4 bytes for CRC, the minimum payload size is 46 bytes, which in this case is randomly generated.